Vitamin and Mineral Supplements for Healthy Aging

 Getting the correct amount of the right vitamins and minerals in our diets is important at any age, but needs can change as we age.
-Here are some tips from a leading independent assisted living community in New Jersey’s Monmouth County.
+Here are some tips from a leading independent assisted living community in Sussex County, New Jersey.

 First, it is important to know that:

 • Dietary supplements can’t replace a healthy diet.
-It’s best to get your vitamins and minerals from a healthy food sources because they contain additional dietary essentials like fiber.
+It’s best to get your vitamins and minerals from a healthy food source because they contain additional dietary essentials like fiber.

 • Before starting any vitamin or mineral supplements, you should speak to your doctor to determine a plan that fits your needs, won’t adversely affect any medical conditions you may have and doesn’t affect any prescription medications you may be taking.